erikvullings/rest-easy-loki/README.md

 ### Sharing the public folder

 You can use the `public` folder for sharing static files or your own web application.
+Enabled by default.

 ### Uploading files